 In recent years, there has been dramatic change to the subject knowledge taught at GCSE.
 As such, the History Department strives to ensure that extra-curricular opportunities enrich the subject matter learnt in the classroom.

-We also highly value local history.
+We highly value local history.
 As such we run a trip to the Black Country Museum.
-This fantastic open air museum provides an excellent opportunity for thinking and reflection about our local history and the impact this has on the wider world.
+This fantastic open air museum provides an excellent opportunity for thinking and reflection about our local history and the impact this has had on the wider world.

 History is a highly academic GCSE that requires a high level of literacy coupled with key critical thinking skills.
 As such it is applicable to a wide range of professions.
 History acts as a great platform for careers in Politics, the Civil Service, Law, the Media and Education amongst many others.

 At Alderbrook School, the History Department prides itself on developing a number of skills for success.
 These are as follows: